veljo-meltsas/Scoro-API-v2-SDK/README.md

     email: 'user@email.com' // The query passed inside the function is passing to the API inside the filters object })

+// Scoro API has a default limit of 50 per page, this SDK reflects this behavior
 // Set perPage and page is also available const pageTwoUsers = await companySDK.user.getUsers({}, 50, 2)

 const firstOneHundred = await companySDK.user.getUsers({}, 100)
 ```

 ## Consider supporting me